enheit/jessie-and-friends/prepare-changes-to-be-commited.md

 As you can see, the `git add` command expects the file name that should be added to the commit.

 TIP: `git add` has much more power than specifying a single file name.
-It also can add multiple files by listing their names via comma or all files with extensions .txt by specifying a pattern (e.g. Git add *.txt)
+It also can add multiple files by listing their names via comma or all files with extensions .txt by specifying a pattern (e.g. `git add *.txt`)

 Using the `git add` command, you asked Git to prepare this file to be ready to be committed, but not been committed yet.

 Let's see what happened with our project after running `git add tennis-ball.txt`.

-We will use `git status`
+To see the current state of the repository we need to run this command

 ```
 git status
 ```

-It should print something similar to your console.
+It should print something similar to your console

 ```
 On branch master